 The correct puppy leash training age isn’t restricted to those first post-vaccination walks.
 In fact, the earlier you start your puppy’s leash training, the more successful those first walks will be

 So here’s a proactive, positive, step by step approach on how to start leash training a puppy.

 The first thing you’ll need is some leash walking equipment!

 Which harness is best for puppies?

-The Blue-9 Balance Harness offers a range of smaller sizes that can suit any puppy build, plus the ‘H’ style design offers maximum security for those early walks and adjustable sizing as they grow.
+The 4Pooch Control Harness or the Blue-9 Balance Harness offer a range of smaller sizes that can suit any puppy build, plus the ‘H’ style design offers maximum security for those early walks and adjustable sizing as they grow.

 Built to allow freedom of movement, they will also allow your youngster to feel fully comfortable, whilst offering you added security with a front connecting option.
 This will help your puppy to more easily acclimate to wearing one and allow them to concentrate on you while training.